 Do horses ever lie down and sleep?
 Yes!
 In fact, many horses prefer to sleep lying down than standing up simply because it is much more comfortable.
 It is not uncommon to see a herd of horses, many of them lying down, but with at least one standing up.
 The standing horse is keeping watch over the others, keeping eye on any potential predators or other signs of danger.

 When a horse is sleeping while standing they are not in a deep sleep, but are in a lighter sleep or snoozing.
 However, like humans, horses do need to have REM or rapid eye movement sleep that occurs during deep sleep.
 Also like humans, horses engage in slow-wave sleep (also known as SWS).
-To do this, the horse must lay down, not just with its legs tucked under its body, but fully laying down on its side.
+To do this, the horse must lie down, not just with its legs tucked under its body, but fully lying down on its side.
 Sometimes you might see a horse asleep on its side with its legs moving.
 It is most likely that you are watching a horse dream.

 Unlike humans that tend to sleep continuously for hours, the horse breaks up its sleep time throughout an entire twenty-four hour time period.
 Horses may snooze for a few minutes at a time standing up and may lie down for a few hours in REM sleep.
 These short sleep times can add up to anywhere from a few hours to more than 12 hours per day.
 Younger horses as well as fillies and colts sleep longer hours than adult horses.

 A horse’s pattern of sleep varies and depends on its environment.
 For example, a horse kept in a box stall may sleep more when the activity around the barn is less, such as during the nighttime.
 You may also see two horses that are stabled next to each other share the same sleep patterns – sleeping at the same time.
-It is also not uncommon to see horses laying down on their sides in a pasture especially in the sunshine.
+It is also not uncommon to see horses lying down on their sides in a pasture especially in the sunshine.
 There is nothing wrong with them.
 They are just enjoying REM sleep in the warmth of the outside.